 What is the Maintenance Fee?

-The monthly fee covers the maintenance, up-keep and repair of common area such as security, swimming pool, gym, reception area, gardens, elevators and walkways amongst other things.
+The CAM fee covers the maintenance, up-keep and repair of common area such as security, swimming pool, gym, reception area, gardens, elevators and walkways amongst other things.
 It also covers monthly electricity bills of the common area lighting, air-conditioning etc and other fees such as window cleaning.

 Let’s say you own a 60 square metre condo in Patong with a common area fee of 50 Baht per square metre per month.
 Your monthly fee is calculated as follows: